DeepakParihar221/Hybrid/README.md

 3) Create order
 - http://localhost:3000/api/buyer/create-order/6308d6361e796befb16923b9

-Headers required -> Use Token generated in login api and pass as x-auth-token We need a buyer's token so change the data in login api with the below given data {
+Headers required -> Use Token generated in login api and pass as x-auth-token <br />
+We need a buyer's token so change the data in login api with the below given data <br />
+{
     "email": "test1@gmail.com",
     "password": "12345678",
     "role": "buyer"
 }

-Data to be passed.
+Data to be passed. <br />
 {
-    "product": ["mac book"]
+    "product": ["dell laptop"]
 }